Vikms95/codespot/README.md

 15. Deploy my first fullstack app with a backend serving a static website
 16. Adapting the endpoint formatting to REST standars
 17. Use Bcrypt to hash user passwords to a secure encryption when stored
+18. Using composition pattern to create pieces of reusable code as components while also avoiding components that are too cluttered with passed props and conditional rendering depending on those props

 ## Room for improvement

 1. Give UI a more professional look
 2. Improve loading image times on production
-3. Add favicon
-4. Upload images in DB instead of Backend https://www.geeksforgeeks.org/upload-and-retrieve-image-on-mongodb-using-mongoose/#:~:text=So%20for%20storing%20an%20image,in%20the%20form%20of%20arrays.
+3. Upload images on DB instead of Backend https://www.geeksforgeeks.org/upload-and-retrieve-image-on-mongodb-using-mongoose/#:~:text=So%20for%20storing%20an%20image,in%20the%20form%20of%20arrays.

 <!-- Notes -->